On entropic and almost multilinear representability of matroids

 is invertible.
 Take the matrix $A$ that acts on the standard basis $e_{1},\ldots,e_{n}$ of the column space $\C^{n}$ by $Ae_{i}=e_{i+1}$ for $i<n$, and $Ae_{n}=e_{1}$.
 Thus

 where the unfilled entries are zero.
 Hence

-which is invertible, as a product of an invertible scalar and two invertible matrices. \item As $\rho(g')$ is by assumption also a permutation matrix $\rho(tg')$ is also a matrix with algebraically independent entries.
+which is invertible, as a product of an invertible scalar and two invertible matrices. \item As $\rho(g')$ is a permutation matrix by assumption, $\rho(tg')$ is a matrix with algebraically independent entries.
 Thus this case follows from the previous one.\qedhere \end{enumerate} \end{proof}

-Now we show that the conjugation of a sufficiently generic element is sufficiently generic. \begin{lemm} In the notation of~\Cref{def:sufficiently_generic}, let $g,h\in G\ast F_T$ be two elements and assume $g$ is sufficiently generic.
-The element $hgh^{-1}$ is then sufficiently generic as well. \end{lemm} \begin{proof} We have

-By assumption the matrix $\rho(g)-I_n$ is either invertible or zero.
-Thus, also the matrix $\rho(hgh^{-1})-I_n$ is either invertible or zero. \end{proof}